Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Wrap a piece of pipe insulation around a section of pipe.
 Either apply the appropriate adhesive to the seam or remove the film covering a self-sealing insulation's adhesive.
 Close the seam.
 Butt the ends of each section together, creating a tight joint.
 Seal each joint with either a pipe-insulation adhesive or all-weather duct tape.

-Test all electric heat-tape strips, if applicable.
-Some homeowners in northern climates wrap electric heat-tape around exposed pipes.
+Test all-electric heat-tape strips, if applicable.
+Some homeowners in northern climates wrap electric heat tape around exposed pipes.
 Check each splice and the plug for corrosion and exposure.
 Turn on the heat tape.
 After a few minutes, the tape should feel warm to the touch.

 Winterize the Basement

 Winter's effects settle in a home's basement.
-Cold air not only chills the first floor's decking, it also makes the heating equipment run longer and work harder than necessary.
+Cold air not only chills the first floor's decking, but it also makes the heating equipment run longer and work harder than necessary.
 It takes time and energy to heat the water pipes and air ducts running through the floor trusses.
-Drafts also enter the walls in the center of the house though wire and pipe chases.
+Drafts also enter the walls in the center of the house through wire and pipe chases.